DLFMetadataAssessment/WebsiteDocumentation/entries/before-you-begin.md

 <h2>Introduction</h2>

-Before you begin contributing to the main DLF MAWG website, we recommend becoming familiar with command line interfaces, Git, GitHub, Github Pages, and Jekyll.
+Before you begin contributing to DLF MAWG's sites, we recommend becoming familiar with command line interfaces, Git, GitHub, Github Pages, and Jekyll.

 Understanding [**the GitHub flow**](https://guides.github.com/introduction/flow/), which this workflow largley uses, will go a long way to ensuring that your experience with this group is a pleasant one!

-To facilitate this learning, the DLF MAWG maintains a skill-building resource that can be found on the DLF MAWG website's [Skillbuilding](http://dlfmetadataassessment.github.io/Skillbuilding) page.
+To facilitate this learning, the DLF MAWG maintains a skill-building resource that can be found on the DLF MAWG website's [**Skillbuilding**](http://dlfmetadataassessment.github.io/Skillbuilding) page.
 Topics addressed in this resource include:

 - The command line.